Fariborz Sahba: Education

 Sahba has a master's degree from the Faculty of Fine Arts from the University of Tehran.
 In an interview with Mithaq Kazimi, he has stated that, at a very early age, he was encouraged by his mother to be an architect.

 Career

-In Iran, Mr. Sahba was involved in the design of a wide range of prestigious buildings, including:
+In Iran, Sahba has been involved in the design of a wide range of prestigious buildings, including: